dotnet/docs-maui/docs/platform-integration/configure-multi-targeting.md

 This XML configures the build system to remove platform-based filename and folder patterns under specific conditions:

-- Don't compile C# code that includes _*.Android.cs_ in the filename, or that's located in the _Android_ folder or sub-folder of the _Android_ folder, if you aren't building for Android.
+- Don't compile C# code whose filename ends with _.Android.cs_, or that's located in the _Android_ folder or sub-folder of the _Android_ folder, if you aren't building for Android.
-- Don't compile C# code that includes _*.iOS.cs_ in the filename, or that's located in the _iOS_ folder or sub-folder of the _iOS_ folder, if you aren't building for iOS or MacCatalyst.
+- Don't compile C# code whose filename ends with _.iOS.cs_, or that's located in the _iOS_ folder or sub-folder of the _iOS_ folder, if you aren't building for iOS or MacCatalyst.
-- Don't compile C# code that includes _*.Windows.cs_ in the filename, or that's located in the _Windows_ folder or sub-folder of the _Windows_ folder, if you aren't building for Windows.
+- Don't compile C# code whose filename ends with _.Windows.cs_, or that's located in the _Windows_ folder or sub-folder of the _Windows_ folder, if you aren't building for Windows.